rsaarelm/roguereview/dungeonbash.md

 and rooms have bounds values and a connectivity matrix.
 Maps are 42 x 42 cell, and they scroll, Dungeon Crawl style.

+I think the mapgen uses the classic Rogue generation where the map is divided into a grid, and new rooms are placed within the grid cells, so you don't need to worry about room overlaps.

+Rooms are connected with straight corridors usning the `link_rooms` function.
+There are always doors between the corridors.

+Going down stairs calles `leave_level`, which cleans up the level data of the current level, and `make_new_level`, which builds the next one. `leave_level` sets global variables `status_updated` and `map_updated`.

+`build_level` is the mapgen top function.
+It saves the rng state so that the level can be recreated from save file, then then links the rooms.
+The linking is basically a bunch of hardcoded logic that relies on the 3x3 room layout.

+There are zoo rooms created with `generate_zoo`, but they only get 9 monsters, instead of being filled with monsters like the tension rooms in Adom.

+The generator tracks the room with the stairs and the room with the zoo, and makes sure the player isn't placed in either.

 ### `misc.c`

+Just string names for damage types.
+I wonder if there was supposed to be more here.

 ### `objects.c`

+Using the various perishable objects here.
+As usual, all references to objects at API level are integer indices to arrays, not pointers.

+Scrolls and potions are basically the same, there's a switch case dispatch for the different effects.
+Like with the player commands, each effect could basically be a separate function, and the item type table could just be a function pointer lookup, instead of having a switch-case of basically unrelated bits of code.

+There's a hard-coded 20 elements in the un-id:d ring, scroll and potion types. `flavours_init` sets up a table of 10 of them.
+There's a messy permutation loop that keeps re-guessing the next item until it hits one that hasn't been seen before.
+The Knuth shuffle would be the cleaner way to do random permutations.
+Also, the code block is copy-pasted for each of rings, scrolls and potions.

+`create_obj_class` creates random objects of a certain class, like potions or scrolls.

+Then there's copy-pasted code for printing object names either to a file or to the on-screen messages.

+Picking up stuff with `attempt_pickup`.
+Takes no parameter, implicitly tries to pick up from the player's location.
+Also, there's just one item per cell, so there's no need to make an item select UI.
+Gold gets picked up automatically and goes into the gold count stat, stackable items get stacked if you already have some in your inventory.
+Otherwise you need to have a free slot from your hardcoded 19 available ones.

+Weapons and armor can be damaged with `damage_obj`.

 ### `permobj.c`

+Item stat data.

 ### `permons.c`

+Monster stat data.

 ### `pmon2.c`

+Helper functions to query monster types.

 ### `rng.c`

+A simple custom random number generator that returns ints and a random seed function that uses system time, process id and user id to set things up.

 ### `vector.c`

+Geometric vector utils.
+There's just a single function `compute_directions`.
+Given two 2d int points, it returns the deltas between them, the 8-dir unit vector towards the second one, and whether the second point is within a cardinal axis from the first one (presumably for ranged attacks along movement directions) or within melee distance.
+I guess this is a catch-all geometry helper for AI code.

 ### `u.c`
 ### `monsters.c`
 ### `mon2.c`